ismailceylan/ast-generator/README.md

 It is a [library](https://github.com/ismailceylan/ascii-byte-stream) that allows us to handle raw strings as streams.
 It supports a cursor mechanism, allowing us to operate on the bytes of the raw strings without losing bytes.
 It easily adapts to any kind of looping, looking forward, searching targets, consuming conditionally, etc. Every sequence will have the common stream object to operate and consume bytes.
 The stream starts counting from 0, with zero pointing to the first byte of the stream.
 This is another part of the parser that we won't go into detail about, but again, knowing how it works is important.

 ## Constants And Symbols
-There are some constants and symbols that we can use with these methods.
+There are some constants and symbols that we can use with sequence methods.
 Let's briefly explain what they are and what they do.

 ### beginning
 Represents the start of the document.
 In our designed system, this corresponds to the zeroth character.
 This means that the cursor showing the first character also represents the beginning of the document.
 To tell a sequence to match the start of the document, we simply pass this symbol.